 The General Fund is the primary operating fund of the City and is used to account for all discretionary revenues and expenditures necessary to carryout basic government functions that are not accounted for through other special revenue and grant funds.
-The General Fund's fund balance of \$222.9 million at the end of the current fiscal year, reported an increase of \$115.1 million over the prior period of \$107.9 million.
-The increase is mainly due to Oil Industry Business Tax payments of \$75 million and increase in sales taxes, and utility users' taxes.
-Approximately \$79.8 million of the \$222.9 million general fund balance is unassigned and is available for spending at the government's discretion.
-More detailed information about the City's classification of fund balances is presented in Note 10 to the financial statements.
+The General Fund's fund balance of \$219.7 million at the end of the current fiscal year reported a decrease of \$3.2 million over the prior period of \$222.9 million.
+Key factors that contribute to the decrease in the General Fund balance were due to major expenditures in city-wide Capital Improvement projects and the decline in Sales tax, Utility Users' tax, and Oil Business tax revenues.
+Overall, \$73.0 million of the General Fund balance remains unassigned and readily available for future spending at the government's discretion.
+Of the total \$219.7 million General Fund balance, approximately \$0.6 million is non-spendable (e.g., inventories), \$23.3 million is restricted, \$30.8 million is committed, \$92.1 million is assigned for specific purposes, and \$73.0 million remains unassigned and readily available for future spending to meet the needs of the City.